cerise-guo/BLEScanWithPendingIntent/README.md

 Log file can be pulled by adb command: </br> adb pull /storage/emulated/0/Android/data/com.ceriseguo.demofunc/files/<file-name>

+BLE advertisements are issued every 1s by Nordic nRF52840 dongle.

 # My Test Results
 In all tests, app is in background, phone screen is off, phone faces off on table, no cable plug, no wireless charging.